moshoodabdullahi/portfolio/README.md

 # PORTFOLIO

-> A portfolio project built using CSS flexbox, typography and semantic HTML.
+> A setup and mobile view of portfolio project built using CSS flexbox, typography and semantic HTML.

 ![screenshot](./dema-portfolio.netlify.app_.png)